theselaw/expert-disco/README.md

 5. ### null
 6. ### pointers.

-### Integers:ranges from negative infinity to positive infinity,it includes negative numbers like -20 ,-4 ,-1 , Zero (0) and also positive numbers like 1 ,45 ,900 e.t.c
+### Integers: represents non- decimal numbers, ranges from negative infinity to positive infinity,it includes negative numbers like -20 ,-4 ,-1 , Zero (0) and also positive numbers like 1 ,45 ,900 e.t.c

 ### Floating point numbers: includes numbers with decimals e.g 5.6 , 6.3 e.t.c